CAPT-G/CAPT-G/README.md

 - **Casino Games Library:**

   - A collection of 21 unique slot machine games, each featuring custom themes, gameplay mechanics, and bonus features.
-  - Examples include Cosmic Voyage, a 5-reel, 20-payline slot with Free Spins and a Space Mission Bonus feature.
+  - Examples include Fruit Fiesta, a 5-reel, 20-payline slot with Bomis Spin Multipliers, and a Bonus Game feature.
-  - RTP of 80% - 96% with Free Spins and Space Mission Bonus features.
+  - RTP of 96% with Free Spins and Space Mission Bonus features.

 - **Platform Features**:
   - Admin and Player Dashboards